 Here are several reasons why you may want to book this convenient option:

-Based on our experiences, the air-conditioned buses used for these trips are quite spacious and comfortable, and depending on which Paris departure point you pick (and, of course, Paris traffic), the trip takes only about 45-65 minutes.
+Based on my own experiences, the air-conditioned buses used for these trips are quite spacious and comfortable, and depending on which Paris departure point you pick (and, of course, Paris traffic), the trip takes only about 45-65 minutes.
 It feels like a VIP experience but without a big price tag.

 Departures from Paris occur around 8:30am - 8:55am, and the bus departs Disney promptly at 9pm.
 Times may vary a bit seasonally, but you'll be notified of the exact time when you purchase your ticket.